gagneurlab/drop/docs/source/prepare.rst

 =====================  =========  ========================================================================================================================  ======
 Parameter              Type       Description                                                                                                               Default/Examples
 =====================  =========  ========================================================================================================================  ======
-run                    boolean    If true, the aberrant expression module will be run.
+run                    boolean    If true, the mono-allelic expression module will be run.
 If false, it will be ignored.                                    ``true`` groups                 list       Same as in aberrant expression.                                                                                           ``# see aberrant expression example`` gatkIgnoreHeaderCheck  boolean    If true (recommended), it ignores the header warnings of a VCF file when performing the allelic counts                    ``true`` padjCutoff             numeric    Same as in aberrant expression.                                                                                           ``0.05``